OpenEvalProject/evals/manuscripts/elife-43963/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/43963/elife-43963-fig5-v2.jpg)

-**Figure 5.:** ppk301 neurons respond to water and salt.(A) Side view schematic of ventral nerve cord imaging setup.
+**Figure 5.:** (A) Side view schematic of ventral nerve cord imaging setup.
 (B) Top, ventral view schematic of mosquito during imaging showing ventral nerve cord (magenta) and imaging window (gray box).
 Bottom, confocal image of the approximate area contained in the imaging window.
 White box highlights the approximate area in C. Image from ppk301>mCD8:GFP animal.
 Scale bar 10 µm.
 (C) Top, two-photon image of dTomato (red) and region of interest (yellow).
 Scale bar 20 µm.
 Bottom: Representative GCaMP6s fluorescence at baseline (scale: arbitrary units).
 (D) Representative GCaMP6s fluorescence increase to indicated NaCl concentrations compared to baseline (scale: arbitrary units).
 (E) Average GCaMP6s traces from all wild-type and ppk301 mutant animals presented with three concentrations of NaCl until end of the trial, n = 24 sweeps from eight animals each.
 Mean (thick lines) ± S.E.M. (thin lines).
 (F) Summary of data in E comparing the maximum ΔF/F (arbitrary units) for each individual stimulus presentation in wild-type and ppk301 mutant animals.
 Lines denote mean and SEM. *p<0.05 ***p<0.001, t-test between genotypes at each concentration with Bonferroni correction.

 We observed low GCaMP6s fluorescence at baseline and an increase in fluorescence in every trial where water was presented (Figure 5C–E), with no apparent desensitization across trials (data not shown).
 Only the ipsilateral side of the ventral nerve cord innervated by the stimulated leg showed activation (data not shown).
 In D. melanogaster, cells that express the ppk301 orthologue ppk28 respond to water but are inhibited by high osmolality solutions including NaCl (Cameron et al., 2010; Chen et al., 2010; Jaeger et al., 2018).
 The population response in ppk301-expressing afferents in the mosquito is functionally different, showing robust responses to water and strong activation by salt solutions (Figure 5D–F).
 To determine whether ppk301 is required for the neuronal responses to water or salt, we performed imaging experiments in a ppk301 mutant background and found that the response to water is almost entirely abolished in the ppk301 mutant (Figure 5D–F).
 In contrast, 200 and 300 mOsm/kg NaCl solutions still elicited a strong response in the ppk301 mutant, albeit with a small reduction in amplitude (Figure 5D–F).
 These data show that ppk301 is required for the activation of these neurons by freshwater and that a ppk301-independent pathway activates these neurons in response to salt.
 This suggests that mosquito ppk301-expressing afferents are either multi-modal (Zocchi et al., 2017) and each neuron responds to both water and salt, or that there is a functionally heterogeneous population of ppk301-expressing afferents with distinct neurons responding to water and salt.